helm/charts/stable/node-red/README.md

 # Node-RED

-Flow-based programming for the Internet of Things
+Low-code programming for event-driven applications

 **This chart is not maintained by the Node-RED project and any issues with the chart should be raised [here](https://github.com/helm/charts/issues/new)**